The Canary Islands On A Budget: The Best Free Activities To Enjoy

 Tenerife

 To keep costs down on a trip to the Canary Islands, the larger, more popular resort islands are the best places to plump for.
-And Tenerife is certainly the most popular, enjoying a whopping 2.6 million visitors last year, in what was a period marked by grounded flights and tentative tourists.
+And Tenerife is certainly the most popular, welcoming over 7 million visitors in 2024 – making it the crown jewel of the archipelago that continues to draw record numbers of tourists to its world-class resort hotels and sun-dappled beaches.

 Tenerife is the crown jewel of the Canary Islands, being a major draw for families everywhere on account of its world-class resort hotels and myriad sun-dappled beaches.
 Many of the hotels are all-inclusive, making booking a family holiday a breeze – and the holiday gets even cheaper when it comes to food and nightlife.